-Classical Conversations' Challenge communities organize chaperoned Spring Protocol events each year for their Challenge I-IV students.
+Classical Conversations’ Challenge communities organize chaperoned Spring Protocol events each year for their Challenge I–Challenge IV students.
 Students choose dressy attire, eat together in an upscale setting, and may attend a cultural event (such as the theatre, opera, or symphony).
-Many communities have individualized Protocol training using Sandra Boswell’s book, Protocol Matters.
+Many local communities even have individualized Protocol training using Sandra Boswell’s book, Protocol Matters.

 Spring Protocol allows students to practice proper etiquette for formal occasions.
 This trains them in the skills of participating in formal functions with ease.
 The children we are homeschooling will one day be leaders of their homes, churches, local organizations, and communities.
 Quite possibly, some will even be leaders on a national or international scale.

-Classical Conversations puts the highest value on equipping our students with the skills combined with the wisdom they will need to know God and to make Him known.
+Classical Conversations puts the highest value on equipping students with the skills combined with the wisdom needed to know God and to make Him known.
 To neglect to teach them the skills of formal events would be to overlook an important component of what they will need as adults leading their generation and those who will follow after them.

-The purpose of Spring Protocol encompasses the practical, but it delves deeper than that.
+While the purpose of Spring Protocol encompasses the practical, it delves deeper than that.
 Protocol provides valuable insight into one of Christ’s most important directives: “A new command I give you: love one another.
-As I have loved you, so you must love one another.”
-(John 13:34, NIV).
+As I have loved you, so you must love one another” (John 13:34, NIV).

-Classical Conversations is raising up students to value what is true, good, and beautiful.
-It also seeks to spread an appreciation for truth, goodness, and beauty as they fulfill the Lord’s purposes in their lives.
-No matter where or to whom they are called to do so, they will need to wield skills of courtesy and grace through appropriate manners and considerate behavior.
+Classical Conversations emphasizes the importance of parents raising up students to value truth, goodness, and beauty.
+It also focuses on helping students learn to appreciate truth, goodness, and beauty as they fulfill the Lord’s purposes for their lives.
+No matter where they are called, students will need to wield skills of courtesy and grace through appropriate manners and considerate behavior.
 They will need to know how to manifest Christ’s dictum to love others through their dress, speech, and actions.

-As our young men and women fellowship during Protocol, they learn to show focused consideration to those with whom they are keeping company.
+In other words, Protocol shows students how to respect one another.
+As our young men and women fellowship during Protocol, they learn to demonstrate focused consideration to those with whom they are keeping company.
 They discover that it takes not only knowledge but effort to be gracious to others with whom they are expected to socialize, regardless of whether they have interests in common.

-Protocol produces an environment in which young adults practice different ways they can show high regard for each other in an age and within a secular worldview which dismisses such consideration as simply meaningless, empty “formality.”
-Indeed, we live in a culture which tries at every turn to informalize—in effect, downgrade—how we treat one another.
+If nothing else, Protocol creates an environment in which young adults can practice different ways to show high regard for each other in a world that dismisses such consideration as simply meaningless, empty “formality.”
+Indeed, our culture tries at every turn to informalize — in effect, downgrade — how we treat one another.
 This has resulted in a society which seems to have only a faint idea of how to be respectful of elders and those in authority, let alone peers.

 - If one is eager to reject the manners and standards of one’s elders as being pointless and simply “for show,” you can be sure that the generation that follows will mimic those attitudes.